The biography, life, and accomplishments of Mike Mentzer

 |Men’s Open||1970’s, ’80s||American|

-Famed for his scuffle with Arnold Schwarzenegger at the 1980 Olympia, Mike Mentzer was one of the best bodybuilders of the golden era.
+Famed for his feud with Arnold Schwarzenegger at the 1980 Mr. Olympia contest, Mike Mentzer was considered to be one of the best bodybuilders of the golden era.
+It was even argued that Mentzer should have won the 1980 Olympia.

 Apart from being a top-level competitive bodybuilder, Mentzer was a straight-A student in school.
 As a pre-med student at the University of Maryland, Mentzer spent his time away from the gym studying genetics, physical and organic chemistry.

-Mike Mentzer suffered a severe shoulder injury in 1971 that disrupted his training.
+Mike Mentzer suffered a severe injury to his shoulder in 1971 that disrupted his training.
 Mentzer started pumping iron again in 1975 after a four-year hiatus.
 He made a respectable comeback (1975 IFBB Mr. America), coming in at a modest third place.

-While prepping for the 1980 Olympia, Mike Mentzer started using amphetamines.
-He claimed he needed it for productivity and did not use it for recreational purposes.
+It was no secret that Mentzer used steroids, as that is a common thing in bodybuilding, but while prepping for the 1980 Olympia, Mike Mentzer started using amphetamines.
+He claimed he needed it for productivity and did not use it for recreational purposes, almost like a pre-workout.
 The warning signs of waning health started showing soon after, but Mentzer paid no heed.

 Twice during his prep, Mike awoke to find himself, “at death’s door.”
 He was so fatigued that he could not even raise his arms and had to stay in bed for the remainder of the day.